Number 19 in the Clean Air Technologies Series.

 “‘Our goal is to put [Megaflora] on polluted lands first,’” Allen relates.

-The trees’ remarkable ability as a storage mechanism for pollutants and toxins, makes demand for the tree extremely high.
+The trees’ remarkable ability as a storage mechanism for pollutants and toxic chemicals, makes demand for the tree extremely high.

 In fact, over the next three decades, China has made a commitment to buy more than 2 billion Megaflora trees, according to Allen.

-The gasification process prevents any Megaflora-absorbed pollutants or toxins from being re-released back into the air.
+The gasification process prevents any Megaflora-absorbed pollutants or toxic chemicals from being re-released back into the air.

 Sacher, meanwhile, adds “Dr. Allen says China’s severe pollution problems and energy needs dictate they take action now – solutions that may otherwise take decades of research to fully establish.”